idekerlab/communitydetection-rest-server/README.md

 - A method based on Flux.
 Detect communities from dynamics on the network.
 - Result hierarchy shallower than louvain, but can possess overlapping communites.
 - Work on any graph
 - `param` overlap: true/false, whether allow overlapping communites to be detected.
 When set to true and the network is large, can render substantial increase in runtime.  *default: false*
 - `param` direct: true/false, whether the input network is directed or not.  *default: false*
-- `param` markovtime: indicate link flow/ cost of moving between modules.
+- `param` markovtime: a positive number indicating link flow/ cost of moving between modules.
 Higher for less communities.  *default: 0.75*

 ### CliXO